AppAndFlow/s-express/README.md

   };
   // list of app.use stuff that you want when the app boot uses?: any[];

+  controllersPath?: string; // this is the URI to access your controllers folder i.e: "./controllers".
+If you don't provide this, you'll need to require those files/folder by yourself.
 }

 // the server object you wish to expose in your openApi doc.